 - Select the city corresponding to your time zone by pressing the left/right navigation keys one or more times.
 The local date and time are displayed. - 2.
 Press the left soft key [Options]. - 3.
-If you want to set, press the key. - 4.
-If you want to set Daylight Savings, press the Options menu. - 1 Note The time zone setting of each city in World time menu may be affected by network condition.
+If you want to set, press the low key. - 4.
+If you want to set Daylight Savings, press the 2 key in Options menu. - Note The time zone setting of each city in World time menu may be affected by network condition.